isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 to provide service only to clients with known properties (e.g. only VoIP phones allowed on a given link).

-Note that it is possible to achieve an effect similar to the one presented in this section without the use of shared networks.
+It is possible to achieve an effect similar to the one presented in this section without the use of shared networks.
 If the subnets are placed in the global subnets scope, rather than in the shared network, the server will still use classification rules to pick